Canon 1D vs Leica D-LUX Typ 109

-The Canon EOS-1D and the Leica D-LUX (Typ 109) are two digital cameras that were announced, respectively, in September 2001 and September 2014.
+The Canon EOS-1D and the Leica D-LUX (Typ 109) are two digital cameras that were revealed to the public, respectively, in September 2001 and September 2014.
 The 1D is a DSLR, while the D-LUX Typ 109 is a fixed lens compact.
-The cameras are based on an APS-H (1D) and a Four Thirds sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Leica provides 12.7 MP.
+The cameras are based on an APS-H (1D) and a Four Thirds (D-LUX Typ 109) sensor.
+The Canon has a resolution of 4.1 megapixels, whereas the Leica provides 12.7 MP.

-An illustration of the physical size and weight of the Canon 1D and the Leica D-LUX Typ 109 is provided in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Canon 1D and the Leica D-LUX Typ 109.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica D-LUX Typ 109 is considerably smaller (68 percent) than the Canon 1D.
 It is worth mentioning in this context that the 1D is splash and dust resistant, while the D-LUX Typ 109 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the D-LUX Typ 109 has a lens built in, whereas the 1D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 1D and their specifications in the Canon EF Lens Catalog.